kinjalmore/mortgage-calculator/README.md

 # Installation
 - On successful import, the project will build and install all the dependencies

-# Test
+# Running Tests
+- `BorrowingCalculator.java` and run as TestNG Test.
-Select the test to run as TestNG Test
+- `RepaymentCalculator.java` and run as TestNG Test.